BME-nodeservers/udi-roomba-poly/README.md

 1.1.2: Updated requirements file to use forked repository of Roomba980 project.
 1.1.3: Update to account for changes to json reported from i7 series Roombas.
 1.1.4: Updated underlying Roomba980 python project with changes that have been made in base repo.
+2.0.0: Port to run on Polyglot version 3

 ## Known Issues:
 1. Commands that allow for a parameter value to be passed don't seem to be present in admin console unless the profile is uploaded twice.
 May be an issue with ISY994i (This was developed using version 5.0.10E).